l4n8o/POWER-BI---PORTFOLIO-CREATION/README.md

 The report includes visualizations and insights into the spread and impact of Covid-19, including:
 # Overview
 - Total cases
+- Confirmed cases
+- Recovered
+- New cases
+- Active cases
+- Increace
 - Geographic distribution of cases
-- Recovered
 - Deaths

   # Insights